Gov. Evers, Lt. Gov. Rodriguez visit Viroqua Elementary School, answer students' questions

 One young scholar asked the governor how many bills he has signed.
 Evers said he vetoed 126 and had signed 160.

-When one of the students asked where their offices were, Evers said he hoped the students would come see him and Rodriguez if they visit the Capitol.

 The governor and lieutenant governor were also asked what their favorite thing was about Wisconsin.
 “I like how different it is,” Evers said.
-“Viroqua is in the Driftless; I’m from Plymouth, the Cheese Capitol, and Madison is beautiful.”
+“Viroqua is in the Driftless; I’m from Plymouth, the cheese capital, and Madison is beautiful.”

 Rodriguez said she likes the state park system because she enjoys camping and biking.
 “They (the parks) are so pretty.”